enasequence/ena-browser-documentation/index.rst

 The European Nucleotide Archive (ENA)
 =====================================

-Welcome to the documentation for the European Nucleotide Archive (ENA).
+Welcome to the documentation for the European Nucleotide Archive (ENA) Web Browser.
 Please use the links below and to the left to navigate through information on the ENA browser, our collaboration projects and data policies.